Olafur Eliasson Brings Major Public Art Installation Ice Watch to London to Inspire Action Against Climate Change

 “I am delighted this important work is coming to London, building on our rich heritage of public art and demonstrating our ongoing commitment to making London a greener, more sustainable city,” said Justine Simons, Deputy Mayor for Culture and the Creative Industries.
 “London has always been unafraid to blaze a trail and the Mayor has set us the ambitious target of becoming a zero-carbon city.
 This sculpture will capture the imagination and help Londoners of all ages to understand first-hand the environmental challenges we all face.”

 “Since 2015, the melting of ice in Greenland has raised global sea level by 2.5 mm.
 Since the discovery of the greenhouse effect in 1896, global temperatures have increased more than one degree Celsius.
-Earth is changing at an ever-increasing speed,” said Minik Rosing “The foundation of human civilisation withers away while Greenland melts.
+Earth is changing at an ever-increasing speed,” said Minik Rosing “The foundation of human civilization withers away while Greenland melts.
 Everyone can observe it, most can understand it, and nobody can avoid it.
-Science and technology have made it possible for us to destabilise Earth’s climate, but now that we understand the mechanisms behind these changes, we have the power to prevent them from growing.”
+Science and technology have made it possible for us to destabilize Earth’s climate, but now that we understand the mechanisms behind these changes, we have the power to prevent them from growing.”

-Ice Watch London is the third iteration of the Ice Watch artwork, with each instalment timed to coincide with a global climate change event.
-The first instalment opened in 2014 outside Copenhagen’s City Hall to mark the publication of the UN Fifth Assessment Report on Climate Change by the IPCC.
+Ice Watch London is the third iteration of the Ice Watch artwork, with each installment timed to coincide with a global climate change event.
+The first installment opened in 2014 outside Copenhagen’s City Hall to mark the publication of the UN Fifth Assessment Report on Climate Change by the IPCC.
 In 2015, Ice Watch Paris at the Place du Panthéon accompanied the 2015 COP 21 talks that led to the Paris Climate Agreement.

 Other critically acclaimed works include Eliasson’s 2003 Tate Modern installation The Weather Project, seen by more than 2 million people.

 Depending on weather conditions, Ice Watch is expected to be on view in London until Friday, 21 December 2018.
-Any remaining ice will then be taken to local community and cultural institutions as part of an extended educational programme.
+Any remaining ice will then be taken to local community and cultural institutions as part of an extended educational program.